JulianGindi/auto-semver/README.md

 ## Usage

-Running from within a git directory.
+Run from within a git directory, will print the next Semver value to use by incrementing the patch number.

 `auto-semver`

-Specifying a specific remote.
+Specifying a specific git remote.

 `auto-semver --remote git@github.com:JulianGindi/auto-increment-semver.git`

-Auto-incrementing a minor version
+Auto-incrementing a minor version.

 `auto-semver --value minor`

-Just print out the current highest git semver tag
+Just print out the current highest git semver tag.

 `auto-semver --print-highest`